wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 ```
 Here the `url` parameter has being configured to `jdbc:mysql://localhost:3306/production_pol`.
 Change it to point to your MySQL server.

-Save this file as `CDCPolling.siddhi` into `<SI_HOME>/wso2/worker/deployment/siddhi-files` directory.
+Save this file as `CDCPolling.siddhi` into `<SI_HOME>/wso2/server/deployment/siddhi-files` directory.

+!!!Info
-> **_INFO:_** Above Siddhi application will periodically poll the database, capture the changes done to the database table `SweetProductionTable` during the polled interval, and log them.
+    Above Siddhi application will periodically poll the database, capture the changes done to the database table `SweetProductionTable` during the polled interval, and log them.
 The polling interval has being configured using the parameter `polling.interval` in the Siddhi application, when defining the CDC source.
 In this example, the polling interval is 10 seconds.

 Now let's perform an insert operation on the MySQL table.
 Execute following MySQL query on the database:
 ```